Ayam Brand: History

-Alfred Clouet, a French citizen, founded Ayam Brand in 1892 in Singapore, which was at that time part of British Malaya.
+Alfred Clouet, a French citizen, founded Ayam Brand in 1892 in Singapore, which at that time was a part of British Malaya.
 The business focused on supplying food for colonial staff.
 They also produced building materials.
 At that historic era, the food brand was created to be a seal of quality, as canned food was then regarded as a luxury, inaccessible to the general public.
-Clouet took the rooster as the logo of the brand.
+Clouet used a rooster as the logo of the brand; it was a symbol of his home country.
 The brand name was generated by local traders and consumers, as they started referring to the canned sardines or salmon as Ayam Brand (ayam being the Malay word for 'chicken' or 'rooster').

 In 1954, the company was taken over by the Denis Frères Group of Companies.
 The name of the founder can still be found in some distribution company names: A.Clouet & Co.
 (KL) Sdn.
 Bhd.
 For Malaysia, Clouet Trading Pte.
 Ltd. for Singapore or A. Clouet (Australia) Pty.
 Ltd. for Australia – New Zealand.

 Active in Malaya in the 19th and first half of the 20th centuries, the brand expanded out of its historical boundaries after the 1950s.
 Ayam Brand is a brand leader in specific Asian markets such as Malaysia, Singapore, Brunei, Thailand, Indonesia and Hong Kong for mass market products such as sardines, tuna, coconut or baked beans, while it is centred around Asian cuisine in Australia, New Zealand, France, and the United Kingdom.